 Booked projects, tentative projects, and HoneyBook meetings

-On your HoneyBook calendar, you’ll notice that there are filters for booked projects (dark blue), tentative projects (light blue lines), and HoneyBook meetings (orange).
+On your HoneyBook Calendar, you’ll notice that there are filters for booked projects (dark blue), tentative projects (light blue lines), and HoneyBook meetings (orange).

-Booked projects: Projects that are just that – booked (contract signed and/or payment made).
+Booked projects: Projects that are just that—booked (contract signed and/or payment made).

-Clients will not be able to schedule sessions with you during the date(s) of booked projects, unless you mark these projects as Free under the Project Details tabs.
+Clients will not be able to schedule sessions with you during the date(s) of booked projects, unless you mark these projects as free under the Project Details tabs.

 PLEASE NOTE: At this time, the logic for tentative vs. booked projects cannot be changed.
 You cannot manually change a project from tentative to booked or vice versa.